-1. When the adult beetles are feeding on the trees in June or early July, spray with chlordane (3a or 3b) or DDT (4a, or 4c, or 4f).

-2. Before planting trees, treat the soil with chlordane (3d, or 3e, or 3f), or aldrin (1d, or 1e, or 1f), or dield-rin (5d, or 5e, or 5f, or 5g), or heptachlor (6d, or 6e, or 6f).
+- 1. When the adult beetles are feeding on the trees in June or early July, spray with chlordane (3a or 3b) or DDT (4a, or 4c, or 4f). - 2.
+Before planting trees, treat the soil with chlordane (3d, or 3e, or 3f), or aldrin (1d, or 1e, or 1f), or dieldrin (5d, or 5e, or 5f, or 5g), or heptachlor (6d, or 6e, or 6f).
 (For light sandy soil, 5 actual pounds per acre of chlordane, or 3 of either aldrin, dieldrin, or heptachlor are enough for white grub control.)
-Apply only one of these materials to the soil's surface and IMMEDIATELY disc 4 inches deep.
+Apply only one of these materials to the soil's surface and IMMEDIATE-LY disc 4 inches deep.
 Note: Soil treatment for white grubs can be applied IN A BAND along the rows.
-Use onethird of the amount of chemical given for the complete soil treatment and apply in a band 2 feet wide where trees are planted in 6-foot rows.
+Use one-third of the amount of chemical given for the complete soil treatment and apply in a band 2 feet wide where trees are planted in 6foot rows.
+This treatment can be applied either before or at the time of planting. - 3.
+Some protection is afforded the roots of seedlings by dipping prior to planting as for strawberry root weevil.